 - An original piece of work

 Each year, the awardee is honored at the annual membrship meeting in April with a gift and $500 cash award.
 In addition, the name of the recipient is engraved on the Harriet K. Switzer Leadership Award plaque.
-The nomination deadline is Friday, February 11, 2022

-Student projects and progams
+Student Projects and Programs

 The mission of the funding committee of the Women’s Society of Washington University is to support the educational, cultural and community outreach efforts that enhance the experiences and quality of life for members of the Washington University community.
 Typically, the committee awards 10 to 15 grants each fall, ranging from $300 to $2,000.
-The application deadline is November 1.

 Generally, the committee is interested in projects that: